Yangel Herrera: Loan to Espanyol

 On 31 August 2021, Herrera moved to fellow La Liga side Espanyol on a one-year loan deal.

-Loan to Girona
+Girona

 On 2 August 2022, Herrera joined newly promoted side Girona, on a season-long loan.
+He made his debut for the club on the first matchday of the 2022–23 season in a 1–0 away loss to Valencia.
+On 7 January 2023, he scored his first goal for Girona, securing a late 2–2 equalizer against his former club Espanyol.

+On 14 July 2023, Herrera signed a permanent four-year contract with Girona.

+Real Sociedad

+On 1 September 2025, Herrera moved to Real Sociedad also in the Spanish top tier on a five-year deal.

 International career

 Herrera made his international debut for the Venezuela national team on 10 October 2016, coming on as a substitute in a 2–0 loss to Brazil.

 Herrera was named captain of the Venezuela U20 team for the 2017 U-20 World Cup.
 He scored the only goal, in the 108th minute of their Round of 16 win over Japan.